pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 The whole process took several hours, so, compiled Rust code is fast before even the basic optimization.

-Idea of more simple parser is valid.
+Idea of more simple parser seems to be valid.